wkrasa/testUsersManager/testUsersManager/readme.txt

 - hash user password, when user is created and logged in
 - change routes/controllers to use DI insted of require
 - add some funtions to request prototype, f.e. functions from authModule
-- work more on translations mechanism:
--- add ingore routes for css, public, etc
--- add files as link to angular app
--- for angulars mechanism, allow nested namespaces in translation files -- add mechanism to separate file, so it is removed from app